January 24, 2023

 Of course, citizens/residents of these countries can already legally move freely among them.
 So this is not about freedom of movement per se.

-In addition, the certificate can be used when traveling between different EU countries, to prove that you have complied with all relevant travel requirements.
+The certificate may be needed when traveling between different EU countries, to prove that you have complied with all relevant travel requirements.

 Whether you are coming from an EU or Schengen country, or from outside the EU, the documents you need may vary.